reactjs/react.dev/src/content/reference/react/useState.md

 #### Form (two variables) {/*form-two-variables*/}

-You can declare more than one state variable in the same component.
-Each state variable is completely independent.
+You can declare more than one State variable in the same component.
+Each State variable is completely independent.

 <Sandpack>